griendt/gd6/docs/docs/mechanics.md

 ## The Phases
 1. [Natural Phase](phases/1_natural.md): Anything that happens to the map independently of any orders.
 Tides, disasters, aliens... who knows?
 These events will always be announced in the *Turn* before.
-2. [Inventory Phase](phases/3_inventory.md): Players may use one or more of their available items.
+2. [Construction Phase](phases/2_construction.md): Players may spawn units, build *Constructs* or otherwise change the landscape.
-3. [Construction Phase](phases/2_construction.md): Players may spawn units, build *Constructs* or otherwise change the landscape.
+3. [Inventory Phase](phases/3_inventory.md): Players may use one or more of their available items.
-4. [Movement Phase](phases/4_movement.md): The most complex step, this involves the movement of all units.
+5. [Movement Phase](phases/4_movement.md): The most complex step, this involves the movement of all units.
 Movements can be *Expansions* (to new territory) and may cause *Skirmishes* and *Invasions*.
-5. [Final Phase](phases/final.md): Any rewards or other things that occur at the end of the *Turn* belongs to this *Phase*.
+5. [Final Phase](phases/5_final.md): Any rewards or other things that occur at the end of the *Turn* belongs to this *Phase*.
 Players cannot make any orders in this *Phase*.

 !!! info
     Spawning units also occurs during *Construction Phase*, unlike previous GD iterations.
 Also, there is no separate *Battle Phase* anymore. *Invasions* may now occur before *Expansions* and vice versa.